VibroSim/VibroSim_Simulator/README.txt

 VibroSim Simulator is a set of tools to organize and facilitate simulating Vibrothermography testing using VibroSim.

+PLEASE NOTE THAT VIBROSIM MAY NOT HAVE BEEN ADEQUATELY VALIDATED, THE NUMBERS BUILT INTO IT ALMOST CERTAINLY DO NOT APPLY TO YOUR VIBROTHERMOGRAPHY PROCESS.
+ITS OUTPUT CANNOT BE TRUSTED AND IS NOT SUITABLE FOR ENGINEERING REQUIREMENTS WITHOUT APPLICATION- AND PROCESS-SPECIFIC VALIDATION.

 VibroSim Simulator relies directly on the following packages:
   * VibroSim_COMSOL
   * angled_friction_model
   * crackclosuresim2
+  * VibroSim_WelderModel (if ultrasonic welder-base excitation
+    is to be simulated)
   * Limatix
-  * Python Pandas 0.17.1 or later

 As such, it requires MATLAB, COMSOL, and Python.
-The Python must be at least 2.7 and should include the full ipython, matplotlib, numpy, scipy stack.
+The COMSOL Structural Mechanics Module and COMSOL LiveLink for MATLAB are also necessary.
+The Python version must be at least 2.7 and should include the full IPython, Matplotlib, Numpy, Scipy stack as well as Pandas v0.17.1 or later.
 To build crackclosuresim2 you will also need the platform compiler for your Python version (see the crackclosuresim2 documentation for more information).

-the Git version control system and the GitPython bindings are strongly reommended.
+the Git version control system and the GitPython bindings are strongly recommended.

 While the current implementation uses COMSOL for vibration calculation and for heat flow evaluation, because of the